 Inflammatory Bowel Disease (IBD)

+Targeting FXR represents a novel approach to treating Inflammatory Bowel Disease, or IBD.
+In addition to NASH, we plan to develop our FXR product candidates as potential first-in-class treatments for IBD, including Ulcerative Colitis, or UC, and Crohn’s disease.
 Patients with IBD can suffer from abdominal pain and bloody diarrhea and have increased risk of colorectal cancer.
-The global incidence of IBD is increasing and as of 2015, it was estimated that there were 3.1 million people in the United States with IBD.
-Global drug sales for IBD are approximately $9.0 billion annually, with injectable biologics commonly used to treat patients with moderate-to-severe IBD.
-While these biologic agents can be effective initially, they increase the risk of opportunistic infections and can be cumbersome to administer.
+The global incidence of IBD is increasing and, as of 2015, it was estimated that there were 3.1 million people in the United States with IBD.
+Injectable biologics are commonly used to treat patients with moderate-to-severe IBD, and while these biologic agents can be effective initially, they increase the risk of opportunistic infections and can be challenging to administer.